 - Fatigue.
 Although the FMCSA has guidelines for how long truckers are able to drive in a given period, some drivers ignore these standards.
 Under extreme fatigue, a trucker might have slower reflexes or fall asleep at the wheel.

-Your lawyer will gather evidence to determine how the accident occurred.
+Your truck accident lawyer in Texas City will gather evidence to determine how the accident occurred.
 They can subpoena the trucker’s logbook and interview eyewitnesses to establish causation.

 For a free legal consultation with a truck accident lawyer serving Texas City, call 713-225-1900